 While not all of us bring kids when we travel, we can always be sympathetic to the parents who hve to deal with the babies and the toddlers crying–and not to mention the tweens complaining!

-Emirates has worked with Dr Sandi Mann, Chartered Psychologist and Boredom Expert from the University of Central Lancashire, to establish the top tips for parents when travelling long-haul with babies or young children.
+Emirates has worked with Dr Sandi Mann, Boredom Expert from the University of Central Lancashire, to establish the top tips for parents when travelling long-haul with babies or young children.

 - Encouraging children to sleep – after electronic activities, the next most time occupying activity is sleeping.
 Surprisingly, there is very little difference across the ages with parents reckoning that all children from 0-12 sleep for around 80 mins on a plane.
 Make sure you pack your child’s comfort blankets, cuddly toys – all those objects that help them doze off in your hand luggage.
 Emirates Cabin Crew also offer our young flyers toys from our “Fly with me Animals” collection, which includes a soft toy stuffed with a fleece blanket.